zitadel/zitadel/docs/docs/concepts/structure/users.md

 ### Human users

 Human users typically logon with an interactive login.
-This means that an application redirects a user to a website ("login page") where the user can provide her credentials.
+This means that an application redirects a user to a website ("login page") where the user can provide the credentials.
-ZITADEL handles the authentication and provides the application only with a token that verifies the authentication process.
+ZITADEL handles the authentication and provides the application with a token that verifies the authentication process.

 ### Service users

-Service users are for machine-to-machine communication and you would typically secure backend services.
+Service users are for machine-to-machine communication and you would use those typically to access secure backend services.
 For example in ZITADEL you would require an authenticated Service User to access the Management API.
 The main difference between human and machine users is the type of credentials that can be used for authentication: Human users typically logon via an login prompt, but Machine users require a non-interactive logon process.